neptune-ai/docs/docs/learn-about-neptune/ui.rst

 Inside the experiment, there are tabs in the left sidebar.
 Each displays specific content that is logged to Neptune for the specific experiment.
 Each tab has a unique URL.

 - **Charts**: All metrics (numeric type of data) are visualized as charts.
-You can build your own subset of charts.
-Once created, they are available for all experiments.

 - **Logs**: Logs are data that can be logged or tracked to the experiment.
-There are multiple types:
+There are multiple types: Numeric, text, and images.

-   - **Numeric**: Float or int type.
-   - **Text**: String type.
-   - **Image**: Images (image files, numpy array, matplotlib)

-- **Monitoring**: Displays information about hardware utilization.

-   - **Hardware utilization**: If psutil is installed, you can see utilization of the memory, CPU and GPU (utilization and memory).
+- **Monitoring**: Displays information about utilization of the memory, CPU and GPU, as well as stdout and stderr.

-   - **Terminal outputs**: Both stdout and stderr are logged.

 - **Artifacts**: Displays files uploaded to the experiment.
 - **Source code**: Displays sources uploaded to the experiment.

-- **Parameters**: Displays parameters uploaded to the experiment (during experiment creation).
+- **Parameters**: Displays parameters uploaded to the experiment during experiment creation.

-- **Details**: Displays additional metadata information:
+- **Details**: Displays additional metadata information.

-   - **Metadata**: Additional information like experiment owner, creation and completion date, tags, description and more.
-   - **Neptune metadata**: Neptune client version.
-   - **Source summary**: Meta description of the source code.
-   - **Git reference**: If you use Git version control, then extra information about Git is displayed (commit message, commit author, and more).
-   - **Properties**: Experiment properties are displayed here (if set during experiment execution).
+For more information about the experiment data that is logged, see `Logging to Neptune <../learn-about-neptune/experiment_tracking.html#logging-to-neptune>`_.

 Notebooks
 ---------